ECP-VeloC/redset/README.md

 This module lets one create one or more redundancy descriptors, which then may be applied to a set of files distributed across a group of processes.

-Currently, it assumes the parent group of processes is MPI_COMM_WORLD.

 Usage is documented in src/redset.h.

-It defines two interfaces: a low-level "redset" API and a higher level "ER" interface.

 # Building